-Business emails are like a representation of ourselves and reflects our personalities to the reader.
-This is because most of the time, the people you are sending these mails to have never met you; and they don’t know what you look like or how you conduct your business.
+Business emails are like a representation of ourselves and reflect our personalities to the reader.
+This is because, most of the time, the people you are sending these emails to have never met you, and they don’t know what you look like or how you conduct your business.
 In fact, they may not even be convinced that they can trust your integrity.
-However, your e-mails can tell a whole lot of things about you and the way you do business.
+However, your emails can tell a whole lot about you and the way you do business.

 How Your Business Emails Can Help in Accepting Invitations

 Your e-mail can communicate two things to a prospective client; it can either say-

 Hey, here at XXX Limited, we take our business and our clients very seriously.

 Hey, here at XYZ Limited, we really don’t care about our clients, what we want is their money.

 If you were a potential client who has to make a choice, I bet you would go for the former company for obvious reasons.

 It is highly essential to commit as much energy and time as is necessary for communicating with business associates via e-mail.
 It doesn’t necessarily have to be your clients; as long as it’s not a personal mail, write as professionally as you can.

 I can remember a situation where I sent a proposal to a company via e-mail and after a review at the board meeting; my proposal was rejected due to financial constraints at the time.
 Some years later, I got a mail from one of the board members of that company; he was looking for someone who could write grant proposals for a company he had just floated.
 According to him, he was very impressed with the way the proposal I submitted to the aforementioned company was written and when he discovered that he needed someone to write grant proposals for him, he immediately remembered that proposal and made up his mind that he was going to look for, and hire the same person that wrote it.

 Upon informing him that I wrote the proposal myself, he immediately hired me and has referred more people to me after then.